-This paper is an abridged version of the original Cambodia Land Watch Country Paper "Country Paper Cambodia on Land Issues" on the status of access to land and water, and opportunities and strategies for civil society advocacy.
+This paper is an abridged version of the original Cambodia Land Watch Country Paper "Country Paper Cambodia on Land Issues" on the status of access to land, water and opportunities and strategies for civil society advocacy.
 This is a collective effort of many civil society organizations, including STAR Kampuchea members and partners, and also individuals in Cambodia.
-Some updates were taken from STAR Kampuchea's "Land Monitoring Report: Cambodia", which is part of the CSO Land Monitoring Initiative of ANGOC and Land Watch Asia.